 In 1855 Scottish explorer and missionary David Livingstone became the first European to see Victoria Falls and named them after his Queen, bringing them to the attention of the world, after which the falls became a major tourist attraction.

-Activities on offer at Victoria Falls Safari Lodge estate consist of hide sits, guided walks and nature trails, Life of David Livingston talk, and the Vulture Culture Experience occurs daily below the Buffalo Bar viewing deck.
+Activities on offer at Victoria Falls Safari Lodge estate consist of the Siduli hide sits, guided walks and nature trails, and the Vulture Culture Experience which occurs daily below the Buffalo Bar viewing deck.
+You can find out more about the activities and prices on our Things To Do page

 Additional activities may be booked at the Victoria Falls Safari Lodge estate’s activities Desk.
 Guests staying at Victoria Falls Safari Club may book activities with their butlers.
-Activities include
+Below are a few of the many activities on offer:

 - whitewater rafting